edgevagrant/PieQ/README.md

 WorkQueue.Instance.ResumeProcessing();
 ```

-To get the queue running without queuing a new item (e.g. on application exit):
+To shut the queue down gracefully
 ```
 WorkQueue.Instance.CeaseProcessing(); //this will block until the executing task has finished.
 ```

-If you want your task to handle resume/cease gracefully, you can override the following
+If you want your tasks to handle resume/cease gracefully, you can override the following
 ```
     public abstract class WorkItem
     {